 Question #1 – Return Bends with a Raw Water Source

-This requirement (found in 22.214.171.124 of the 2013 edition of NFPA 13) is to prevent sediment from the raw water source from settling in the pendent sprinkler orifice or drop nipples.
+The purpose of this requirement, which can be found in NFPA 13’s 220.127.116.11 for the year 2013 edition, is to stop silt from the raw water supply from congealing in the pendant sprinkler orifice or drop nipples.

-While it is not within the prescriptive requirements of the standard, the AHJ may accept a strainer in lieu of the return bend arrangement as permitted by Section 1.5 of NFPA 13.
-Strainers if accepted, however, must be listed for fire protection use and adds a maintenance issue as the strainer must be kept clear.
+The AHJ may accept a strainer in place of the return bend arrangement as authorized by Section 1.5 of NFPA 13, even if it does not comply with the prescriptive requirements of the standard.
+If accepted, strainers must be listed for use in fire protection, which adds a maintenance concern because the strainer has to be maintained clean.

 Question #2 – Fire Department Inlets and the IBC